 A social network graph illustrating betweenness centrality (a measure of how an individual connects groups within an organization) and self-reported productivity across three major research sites and other geographically distributed people.
-Two sites have relatively high numbers of well-connected individuals and above-average productivity levels while Site C and all other sites reported more moderate betweenness centrality and productivity scores
+Two sites have relatively high numbers of well-connected individuals and above-average productivity levels, while Site C and all other sites reported more moderate betweenness centrality and productivity scores.

-Action Taken: Interviews and four annual qualitative surveys of REACCH-PNA researchers, graduate students, and other professionals were used to understand what project management and coordination activities were needed to support the project.
-The on-line survey used open ended questions regarding which project management and coordination activities participants deemed successful and which needed change.
+Action taken: We used interviews and four annual qualitative surveys of REACCH researchers, graduate students, and other professionals to understand what project management and coordination activities were needed to support the project.
+The online survey used open-ended questions regarding which project management and coordination activities participants deemed successful and which needed change.
 In addition, one question asked for other comments and suggestions that respondents wanted to share with the entire project.

 Results Published In:

-- Meyer, D. C. A mixed-method approach to understanding team science: Working towards useful feedback.
+- Meyer, D. C. 2014.
+A mixed-method approach to understanding team science: Working towards useful feedback.
 Paper presented at the Science of Team Science Conference, August 2014, Austin TX.

-- Meyer, D. C. Designing for multiple targets: A mixed-method approach to interdisciplinary research assessment.
+- Meyer, D. C. 2016.
+Designing for multiple targets: A mixed-method approach to interdisciplinary research assessment.
 Paper presented at the American Evaluators Association Conference, October, 2016, Atlanta, GA.

 Ongoing partnerships in the Pacific Northwest

 Issue: The challenges posed by climate change to agricultural production are ongoing and will continue long after the termination of the REACCH project.
-An objective of this project has been to build capacity for collaborative work to address these ongoing challenges in our region.
+One objective of this project has been to build capacity for collaborative work to address these ongoing challenges in our region.